Ace of Hearts Redbud

 Soil quality and how to plant the Ace of Hearts

-The Flame Thrower, like most redbud trees prefers consistently moist soil that is rich in organic matter, but can do well in a wide range of soils.
+The Ace of Hearts, like most redbud trees prefers consistently moist soil that is rich in organic matter, but can do well in a wide range of soils.
 Soil compaction will restrict growth and should be addressed by digging as large a hole as possible.
 We recommend a minimum of 3x3 ft. and digging at least 18 inches deep to break up the soil.
 Remove the grass, but retain as much of the original soil from the grass clumps as possible.
 A higher quality soil can be supplemented, but use no more than a 30% new to 70% original soil ratio.
 Too much new soil can cause water to pool in the hole, which will drown and kill the plant.
 With redbuds, mulching is extremely important (especially in the early years) as it suppresses grass and weeds, retains moisture, improves soil quality and reduces the chances of compaction from foot or mower traffic.
 For more specific details on how to plant see our guide.

 When to fertilize the Ace of Hearts

-The Flame Thrower depends on new growth for it to maintain it's spectacular appearance, so fertilizer is recommended for optimal growth.
+The Ace of Hearts depends on new growth for it to maintain it's spectacular appearance, so fertilizer is recommended for optimal growth.
 A soil test is recommend for accurate fertilization, but a general NPK + micronutrients slow release fertilizer will cover the basis if a test is not performed.
 We recommend a 10-11 month slow release fertilizer be applied each year as a top dress in the mulch around the growing area.
 Apply this fertilizer prior to spring, so that the tree has access to nutrients in the spring and fall growing periods.

 How and when to prune the Ace of Hearts